Become a Salem Firefighter

 - Candidates with National Registry Paramedic certification and Paramedic students who are graduating and waiting to take the next Oregon State test, may apply and be tested, but must attain Oregon certification during trial service period.

-- The State of Oregon requires an Associate’s degree in “Paramedicine or the equivalent” if Paramedic certification was obtained after July 1, 1999.
-Equivalencies will be determined by the Oregon State Health Division (telephone 971-673-0533 or web site www.oregon.gov/DHS/ph/ems).
+- The State of Oregon requires an Associates degree in Paramedic Technology, or equivalent, if Paramedic certification was obtained on or after July 1, 1999.
+Reciprocity will be determined by the Oregon Health Authority.
 Applicants are responsible to obtain forms or information from this agency.

 - Lateral applicants must demonstrate on the application current employment (in a full time capacity) by a Fire Department for a minimum of one full year in a paid, career status firefighter position and have certification by DPSST as Firefighter 1, in addition to current Oregon Paramedic certification.
 Applications with certification outside Oregon must possess certification equivalent to NFPA Firefighter 1.